Real Estate Appraisals Are For Lenders, Not Buyers and Sellers

 Who pays for the appraisal?

-Usually the buyer, even though the lender orders it.
+Usually the buyer, even though the lender orders it as part of the financing process.

 Do cash buyers need an appraisal?

-No, but many choose one for peace of mind and negotiation strength.
+No, but many still choose to get one for peace of mind and stronger negotiation positioning.

 Can a low appraisal be challenged?

-Yes — when supported by better comps or corrected data.
+Yes—especially when supported by better comparable sales data or corrected property details.

 Does a high appraisal help the seller?

-Yes, but the buyer benefits most with instant equity.
+It can support the price, but the buyer often benefits most by gaining instant equity.

-The visit is 30–120 minutes; the report can take several days to a week.
+The on-site visit typically takes 30–120 minutes, while the full report may take several days to a week.

 Home > Real Estate Articles >> Real Estate Articles For Buyers and Sellers >> Real Estate Appraisals